kubernetes/sig-release/release-team/role-handbooks/ci-signal/README.md

 - Add the issue to [CI signal board](https://github.com/orgs/kubernetes/projects/11) under "New".
 The CI signal team lead is responsible for making sure every issue on the CI signal board is assigned to a member of the CI signal team and is being actively driven to resolution.

 In addition to the steps above, make sure to fill in any additional information that is part of the [Failing Test](https://github.com/kubernetes/kubernetes/issues/new?labels=kind%2Ffailing-test&template=failing-test.md) or [Flaking Test](https://github.com/kubernetes/kubernetes/issues/new?labels=kind%2Fflake&template=flaking-test.md) issue template.

+### Closing Issues

+After a fix is applied to an issue, it often gets fast closed.
+Be aware that the issue's status (open/closed) is not the same as it is on the CI Signal board (New/under investigation/observing/resolved).
+For the same reasons, as explained earlier, we have to see if a flaky test got stable.
+When a fix is applied and it is expected, that this should solve the problem, the issue gets moved to Observing.
+After an appropriate amount of time, a big thumb rule would be two weeks, the issue can be moved to resolved.
+An issue should remain open until the appropriate fix has been made and the affected tests have returned to a healthy status.
+If an issue is closed prematurely, or the same test starts failing or flaking again, a new issue should be opened.
+Do not reopen closed issues.

 ## Detect flakiness on presubmit jobs